Medicare in Washington DC

 Find affordable Medicare plans in Washington DC

 Medicare is the federal health-care program signed into law in 1965 to cover hospital and medical expenses for individuals age 65 and older.
 Since its inception, the Medicare program has expanded to include people under 65 years of age who have certain medical conditions.
 Also, Medicare added plan options to offer alternative or broader coverage, which are often referred to as Medicare Part C (or Medicare Advantage) and Medicare Part D (or Medicare prescription drug coverage).
-Whether you are one of the nearly 88,000 Medicare beneficiaries residing in Washington D.C. in 2015 (according to a 2015 report from the Centers for Medicare & Medicaid Services, or CMS), or newly eligible to enroll in Medicare, you may be puzzled about how Medicare works and what coverage options are available in the District of Columbia.
+Whether you are one of the more than 92,000 Medicare beneficiaries residing in Washington D.C. in 2018 (according to a 2018 report from the Centers for Medicare & Medicaid Services, or CMS), or newly eligible to enroll in Medicare, you may be puzzled about how Medicare works and what coverage options are available in the District of Columbia.
 We hope this article will help you understand the basics of Medicare.